OpenOrion/turbodesigner/README.md

 ```

 # Help Wanted
 Right now there are some items such as verifying calculations, CFD analysis, and adding additional logic for blade analysis.
 View [Projects](https://github.com/orgs/Turbodesigner/projects/1) tab for specific asks.
 Please join the [Discord](https://discord.gg/H7qRauGkQ6) for project communications and collaboration.
+Please consider donating to the [Patreon](https://www.patreon.com/turbodesigner) to support future work on this project.